 5.1 Water provenance and recharge characteristics

-The δD and δ18O isotope analysis results for different water types are shown on Fig.5a in relation to the Global Meteoric Water Line (GMWL: δD=8×δ18O+10) (Craig, 1961).
-The Golmud Watershed Local Meteoric Water Line (LMWL: δD=6.98×δ18O+9.6) (Wang, 2014) and Golmud Watershed Local Evaporation Line (LEL) (δD=4.09×δ18O+28.1, R2=0.94), which is the linear regression line of river and lake water in the study area, are also shown on Fig.5a.
+The δD and δ18O isotope analysis results for different water types are shown on Figure 5a in relation to the Global Meteoric Water Line (GMWL: δD=8×δ18O+10) (Craig, 1961).
+The Golmud Watershed Local Meteoric Water Line (LMWL: δD=6.98×δ18O+9.6) (Wang, 2014) and Golmud Watershed Local Evaporation Line (LEL) (δD=4.09×δ18O+28.1, R2=0.94), which is the linear regression line of river and lake water in the study area, are also shown on Figure 5a.
 The slope and intercept of the LMWL (6.98 and 9.6) are lower than those of the GMWL (8 and 10) as a result of secondary evaporation which occurred during precipitation, reflecting the arid climatic characteristics of the study area (Dogramaci et al., 2012; Wang et al., 2017).

-As shown in Fig.5a, most of the surface water and groundwaters in the study area are situated close to the GMWL and LMWL, indicating a meteoric origin.
+As shown in Figure 5a, most of the surface water and groundwaters in the study area are situated close to the GMWL and LMWL, indicating a meteoric origin.
 However, the spatial distribution of precipitation is extremely uneven.
 Most of precipitation occurred in the Kunlun mountainous area to the south.
 Precipitation in the basin is very limited (annual rainfall less than 50 mm) and in this area there is little effective recharge to the aquifers (Xiao et al., 2017).
 Thus, surface water and groundwater in the study area mainly originates from meteoric water (including precipitation and snowmelt) in the mountainous areas.
-River water (δD: -75.4~-64.8 ‰, δ18O: -11.1~-9.3 ‰) and groundwater (δD: -65.0 ‰, δ18O: -9.7 ‰) in the mountainous area (Zone 1) have nearly similar stable water isotopic signatures with precipitation (δD: -85.3~-71.6 ‰, δ18O: -10.9~-9.3 ‰) and snowmelt water (δD: -77.0 ‰, δ18O: -11.9 ‰) values from the Kunlun mountainous area (Zone 1), indicating their direct recharge relationship (Fig.5a).
+River water (δD: -75.4~-64.8 ‰, δ18O: -11.1~-9.3 ‰) and groundwater (δD: -65.0 ‰, δ18O: -9.7 ‰) in the mountainous area (Zone 1) have nearly similar stable water isotopic signatures with precipitation (δD: -85.3~-71.6 ‰, δ18O: -10.9~-9.3 ‰) and snowmelt water (δD: -77.0 ‰, δ18O: -11.9 ‰) values from the Kunlun mountainous area (Zone 1), indicating their direct recharge relationship (Figure 5a).
 River waters flow towards the northern low-lying depression of the central basin, and show a gradual enrichment trend due to intensive evaporation.
-Lake waters sampled from the low-lying depression (Zone 5) have the most enriched stable water isotope values, and lie at the end of LEL defined by progressive evaporative enrichment of river water samples (Fig.5b).
+Lake waters sampled from the low-lying depression (Zone 5) have the most enriched stable water isotope values, and lie at the end of LEL defined by progressive evaporative enrichment of river water samples (Figure 5b).